scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 [uisce]: https://en.wikipedia.org/wiki/Uisce_beatha

-Three of the lessons had brand ambassadors to do a bit of a sales pitch.
+Three of the evenings had brand ambassadors to do a bit of a sales pitch.
 At least that's what I thought was going to happen.
 What I got out of them was that they were deeply passionate about whiskey and its Irish origins.
 They loved their competitors liquid and they were happy to be a part of the booming Irish whiskey industry.
 They were disappointed about the world view of Irish whiskey.
 Scotch is perceived as the ultimate whiskey and that Irish whiskey